rax-register/rax-register.github.io/_posts/2020-07-10-htb-nibbles.md

     sudo /home/nibbler/personal/stuff/monitor.sh

+Note: If you move monitor.sh to another directory, your sudo command will not work.
+Also, as a best practice when using sudo, give the the full path to the file/script you want to execute.

 ![](/images/nibbles/26. monitor.png)

     id

 ![](/images/nibbles/27. id.png)

 Success!
 We are root.
 Let's go get our root flag:

     cat /root/root.txt

 ![](/images/nibbles/28. root_flag.png)

 And we have our root flag.

 <p>&nbsp;</p>
 =======================================================